eberteogam/CSM/README.md

 # Orchard 2.1.7 Local Environment Setup for SMC Employees on SMC-Issued Laptops (Admin Needed for Install, Not Build)

 - This guide walks SMC employees through setting up a local Orchard 2.1.7 development environment on SMC-issued Windows laptops using NuGet packages.
 While building the project doesn't require admin privileges, installation steps do.
+In the local setup, SQLite is used to preview data by default due to the auto-setup configuration, whereas MySQL is used in the production environment.

 ### Development guidelines
 - The main branch of the repository is the `dev` branch.
 Always start your development branch from there and open your pull requests targeting this branch, unless instructed otherwise (e.g., it's part of a larger feature development).